Economist El-Erian says the Fed has turned into a play-by-play commentator

 - El-Erian's comments follow a recent chorus of Fed policymakers who have begun speaking conservatively about rate cuts.

-The U.S. Federal Reserve has become too data dependent and has lost sight of its overall strategy, Mohamed El-Erian, chief economic adviser at Allianz, said Friday.
+The U.S. Federal Reserve has become too data dependent and has lost sight of its overall strategy, Mohamed El-Erian, chief economic advisor at Allianz, said Friday.

 The economist told CNBC that a longer-term, more strategic outlook could see policymakers settle on a new inflation target of closer to 3%.